 Mistakes in handling the test can also cause errors.
-Possible sources for such errors include: Inadequate storage conditions of the test strip, too long or too short incubation times, and extreme temperatures during the test performance (lower than 10°C or higher than 30°C).
+Possible sources for such errors include: Inadequate storage conditions of the test strip, too long or too short incubation times, extreme temperatures during the test performance (lower than 10°C or higher than 30°C).

-This test is designed for use with finished drinking water.
+The test is designed for use with source drinking water (freshwater).
+The use of the test with brackish or seawater samples will produce inaccurate results.
+Please see the Brackish or Sea Water Sample Preparation technical bulletin for information on the preparation and screening of marine water samples using the Microcystins Strip Test for Finished Drinking Water.
 The Microcystins Strip Test provides only a preliminary qualitative test result.
 Use another more quantitative analytical method such as ELISA or instrumental analysis to obtain a confirmed quantitative analytical result.
 Apply good judgement to any test result, particularly when preliminary positive results are observed.